Henry rushes for 2 TDs to help sluggish Ravens to fifth straight win, 23-10 over Jets

 After an exchange of field goals, a 40-yard catch-and-run by Breece Hall helped set the Jets up in the red zone.
-But after another shifty run, Hall fumbled and the Ravens took over on their own 3.
+But at the end of another shifty run, Hall fumbled and the Ravens took over on their own 3.

 The loss clinched the Jets' 10th straight losing season.